ncatlab/nlab-content/pages/1986.md

   * created [[differential forms in synthetic differential geometry]] with two purposes: it reviews the definition found in the literature and then proposes a -- supposedly nicer -- reformulation

-* [[Zoran Škoda]]: added a query in [[compact object]]: the stated characterization of categories of $R$-modules is known at least about 3 deaced before Ginzburg's lectures.
+* [[Zoran Škoda]]: added a query in [[compact object]]: the stated characterization of categories of $R$-modules is known at least about 3 decades before Ginzburg's lectures.
 Maybe we should look into classical sources.
 * [[John Baez]]:

    * Added theorem characterizing categories of $R$-modules to [[compact object]].